Write a blog on Algorithms they said.

 So, I did, and this is what I came up with.

-Now, if like me, you are a complete algorithm virgin, but you want to find out about what exactly are algorithms, it will be worth reading on.
+Now, if like me, you are a complete computer algorithms virgin, but you want to find out about what exactly algorithms are, it will be worth reading on.

-Algorithms are basically the steps to solving a puzzle, and can be applied to, get this, any puzzle!
+Algorithms are basically the computer science steps employed by data scientists to solving a puzzle, and they can be applied to, get this, any puzzle!

-For each puzzle you solve, there is a different process, therefore a different algorithm.
+For each puzzle you solve, there is a different process, therefore a different mathematical algorithm.

-There, nothing complicated, and you are using algorithms probably unknowingly, every single day!
+There, nothing complicated, and you are using algorithms probably unknowingly; they’re just simple instructions you use every single day!

 Somebody I know, who happens to be a Doctor in Applied Mathematics and Theoretical Physics, (but don’t let that put you off), put it in to these simple terms, think of solving a Rubik’s cube.